chrisc88/chrisc88.github.io/Resume.md

 - Create and manage feedback campaigns to identify the largest pain points in our cloud-based POS to direct the products roadmap

-- Lead a data services team to improve SSRS reporting from the largest pain-point to the highest rated feature in our cloud-based POS
+- Lead a data services team to improve SSRS reporting from the largest pain-point to the highest rated feature in GolfNow's cloud-based point of sale

 - Consult the QA division with the objective to refine UAT, and end-to-end regression testing processes to identify bugs and inefficiencies pre-release

 - Implement business process improvements for client reported issues to flow through Salesforce and Jira integration

-- Design and code a prototype Metabase dashboard using PostgreSQL to kick start the company initiative for an end user dashboard
+- Design and code a prototype dashboard in Metabase using PostgreSQL

 **_Technology and Tooling Used:_** _Excel, VBA, Metabase, PostgreSQL, PostMan, Jira, Confluence, Salesforce_